 We strongly advocate for countries to recognize the immense potential in analyzing health insurance claims data and emphasize that the benefit that countries will gain from making de-identified health insurance data accessible to researchers far outweigh the technical and logistical obstacles which currently exist.
-Technological advances in cloud computing, data security, and artificial intelligence can help to mitigate the challenges around data storage and processing, patient privacy, and the standardization of disease coding, respectively.10 Alternatively, programs can partner with external organizations with greater capacity to take on these technical tasks and facilitate knowledge and skill sharing.
-With political will to overcome these hurdles, countries can gain valuable insights into how to expand coverage and ensure financially sustainable and equitable programs on the road to achieving UHC.
+Ensuring that the data are stored electronically is crucial.
+Technological advances in cloud computing, data security, and artificial intelligence can further help to mitigate challenges around data storage and processing, patient privacy, and the standardization of disease coding, respectively.
+Programs can also leverage a number of existing statistical methods and adjustments exist to fill in data gaps, better represent national populations, and estimate total spending using charge data.10 Alternatively, programs can partner with external organizations with greater capacity to take on these technical tasks and facilitate knowledge and skill sharing, including in overcoming common challenges in analyzing claims data.
+With political will to surmount these hurdles, countries can gain valuable insights into how to expand coverage and ensure financially sustainable and equitable programs on the road to achieving UHC.

+Summary Box

+Many sub-Saharan African countries are implementing national public health insurance programs in order to achieve Universal Health Coverage.
+However, insurance programs face challenges including low enrollment and questions around financial sustainability.
+Despite the availability of claims data, few analyses of these data exist in the published literature.

+Analyses of claims data are hindered by privacy concerns, computational capacity, and challenges with data quality and representativeness.
+Additionally, the potential of these data to provide valuable insights for programs may not fully be acknowledged.

+We highlight examples of analyses of claims data from Ethiopia and Tanzania which have provided insight into financial sustainability and distributional equity of health spending and utilization, as well as studies from the US and Europe which used claims to understand health care utilization and spending by disease and demographic group.

+We urge national health insurance programs in sub-Saharan Africa to invest in developing their infrastructure for analyzing their claims data, to partner with external organizations where beneficial, and to use the wealth of claims data they are collecting to provide insights into how to sustainably achieve Universal Health Coverage.

+Acknowledgements

+We thank Justice Nonvignon and Joseph Dieleman for their valuable feedback on a draft of this article.

 References

 1. United Nations Department of Economic and Social Affairs.
 2030 Sustainable Development Goals.
 Goal 3: Ensure Healthy Lives and Promote Well-Being for All at All Ages.
 Accessed November 26, 2023. https://sdgs.un.org/goals/goal3#targets_and_indicators